br-santella/leetcode_studies/TryHackMe/Pre-Security/PreSec-Notebook.md

-# 📙 Pre-Security Notebook
+# 📙🔐​ Pre-Security Notebook
-Main concepts of the Pre-Security Course by TryHackMe.
+Main concepts of the Pre-Security Learning Path by TryHackMe.
+Access: https://tryhackme.com/paths

-## Network Fundamentals
+## ​🌐​ Network Fundamentals

-### Network
+### ​Network
 Networks are simply things connected and can be found in all walks of life:

   - A city's public transportation system